 Car engines require a large starting current to start the battery.
-To use deep cycle batteries in a car you need to considerably oversize the battery in order to get the same cold cranking amps.
-However modern cars do not really need as much cold cranking amps as the old type of vehicles.
+To use deep-cycle batteries in a car you need to considerably oversize the battery in order to get the same cold-cranking amps.
+However modern cars do not really need as many cold-cranking amps as the old type of vehicles.

-The old type of flooded lead acid batteries required venting but not all deep cycle batteries are flooded lead acid batteries.
+The old type of flooded lead-acid batteries required venting but not all deep cycle batteries are flooded lead-acid batteries.
 You can also get Gel or AGM deep cycle batteries that use a different technology that does not require venting or maintenance.
-Lithium batteries are a more advanced deep cycle battery that also has zero maintenance.
+Lithium batteries are more advanced deep-cycle battery that also has zero maintenance.

-- Can you run a deep cycle battery and starting battery in parallel?
+Can you run a deep cycle battery and a starting battery in parallel?

 A typical 12 Volt AGM battery will last around five years while a gel battery averages around four years.
-Premium deep cycle batteries such as the Rolls-surrette will averages around 12 years.
+Premium deep-cycle batteries such as the Rolls-Surrette will average around 12 years.

-But this will depend on how these batteries are used, maintained and recharged.
-Factors such as temperature, depth of discharge and how many times the battery is being deep cycled also come to play.
-A battery discharged to 50% everyday will last about twice as long as if it 80% discharged.
+But this will depend on how these batteries are used, maintained, and recharged.
+Factors such as temperature, depth of discharge, and how many times the battery is being deep cycled also come to play.
+A battery discharged to 50% every day will last about twice as long as if it is 80% discharged.